MediaComem/comem-archidep/ex/docker-compose-wopr.md

   # ...
 ```

-On principle, this is the same as [during the previous exercise](./docker-compose-todolist.md#exclamation-write-the-application-service).
+In principle, this is the same as [the previous exercise's application
+service](./docker-compose-todolist.md#exclamation-write-the-application-service).

 The only real difference is that instead of setting the `$TODOLIST_DB_HOST` and
 `$TODOLIST_DB_PASS` (and optionally other) variables, you need to set the
 `$WOPR_REDIS_URL` variable as per [WOPR's documented
-configuration][wopr-repo#configuration].
+configuration][wopr-repo-config].

 The value needs to be a Redis connection URL in the format
 `redis://<host>:<port>`.
 You can replace `<host>` with `db`, like in the